exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       "HTTPS_PROXY=192.168.1.5".
 You can repeat
                                       this option to add further environment
                                       variables.
-      --gpus / --no-gpus              Configures the nvidia container toolkit for GPU usage if set to True.
+      --use-gpus / --no-use-gpus      Configures the nvidia container toolkit to use all available GPUs if set to True.
       --source-docker-repository-name TEXT
                                       Name of the docker repository for pulling cached stages.
 The repository name may